WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 These are not just empty words.
 Self sovereignty is at the core of Bitcoin in general, and Wasabi specifically.
-You have powerful tools at Your disposal, yet they only work when used as they are designed.
+You have powerful tools at your disposal, yet they only work when used as they are designed.
-Wasabi is tailor made so that You do **not** have to trust anyone, but You have the power to verify everything.
+Wasabi is tailor made so that you do **not** have to trust anyone, but you have the power to verify everything.

-With PGP signatures You can verify that the software package You download is actually the one by the developers.
+With PGP signatures you can verify that the software package you download is actually the one by the developers.
 Every release of Wasabi is signed by [Ádám Ficsor aka nopara73](https://github.com/nopara73), the lead developer and maintainer of the repository, as well as the co-founder and CTO of [zkSnacks Ltd](https://zksnacks.com/).
 You can verify that the PGP key [21D7 CA45 565D BCCE BE45 115D B4B7 2266 C47E 075E](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) is actually the one of [Ádám](https://pgp.key-server.io/search/nopara73) by exploring the [web of trust](https://en.wikipedia.org/wiki/Web_of_trust).
 When you have a software package that was signed by this key, then you can be sure that this is an official release approved by Adam.